benjisho/benjisho-Kubernetes_101_Basics_and_Lab/README.md

    - For Debian, follow the instructions [here](https://docs.docker.com/engine/install/debian/).
 - Minikube: Follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/) to install.
     - For Ubuntu, you can also use the provided script to install Minikube.
+      - Additionally: If you are using **Ubuntu**, you can use the provided script to install Minikube.
       - Navigate to the `scripts` directory and run:
          ```shell
          cd scripts